Spatchcock Roast Chicken

 Instructions

-1. Heat the oven.
 Arrange a rack in the middle of the oven and heat the oven to 425ºF.
-Thickly slice 2 large lemons into rounds and cut 2 heads of garlic horizontally to expose the cloves.
-Arrange the lemons and garlic in an even layer on a rimmed baking sheet.
+Arrange the sliced lemons and garlic (if using) in an even layer on a rimmed baking sheet.
 Fit an oven-safe wire rack onto the baking sheet, over the lemons and garlic.

 Recipe Notes